Have you been hustling online for the perfect violins for beginners? Look no further because you’ve found the right place to help you.

 - D Z Strad 101

-As I mentioned earlier, so many violins for beginners are available online.
+As I mentioned earlier, many violins for beginners are available online.

 Back in my day (lol, I was channeling my grandad there), you’d go to the music shop and rely on a salesperson to guide you in selecting the perfect violin.
 However, shopping online can provide more options and better value for your money.
 The only catch is that you need to know what to look for!